MichaelSolati/aog-and-typeform/README.md

 After my niece and nephew finish composing their very own horror story, such as the esteemed _Beware of the Purple Peanut Butter_, the developer in me asks, "what else can we do here?"
 While this may be cool, it would be even cooler to be able to TALK through the story.
 It is a conversational form after all!

 To be able to talk through a story, we could make it playable on a Google Assistant enabled device, like the Google Home (which my nephew loves to talk to).
-Four tools can be used to do this: Dialogflow, Firebase, the Google Assistant, and Typeform!
-We use Dialogflow to handle intents or inputs from users, but we only use the default welcome intent for the intro to our story and the fallback intent for every future interaction.
-We fulfill these intents via webhook calls to cloud functions that can be hosted on Firebase.
+Three tools can be used to do this: Firebase, Actions on Google, and Typeform!
+We use Actions on Google to handle intents or inputs from users, but we only use the default welcome handler for the intro to our story and the fallback handler for every future interaction.
+We fulfill these requests via webhook calls to cloud functions that can be hosted on Firebase.
 A lot of articles exist on the web that explain how to build a basic application for the Google Assistant.
 I advise you to look at some of them, or possibly take a look at codelabs that [Google provides here](https://developers.google.com/actions/codelabs/).

 The real meat (or tofu) and potatoes of our interactive, voice-driven story comes from the Typeform SDK.
 [Typeform provides APIs and SDKs](https://developers.typeform.com/) for building and managing forms, fetching submissions, and more.
 All we're really interested in here is their Create API, which we can use to retrieve the form.
 Just install the client via NPM: